The Lemon Twigs Are Rock’s New Old Young Dreamboats

 "Ew.
 Mesh is gross."

-"He says it's his favorite stuff when I say I don't like it!"
+"He says it's his favourite stuff when I say I don't like it!"

 Like many close musical duos, doubly so when they're related, these two enjoy being ornery—pushing each other's buttons but without specific intent.
 Michael says that growing up his desire was to be "similar but not the same."